Deadly Coral Snake Information and Photos of Other Poisonous Snakes in Texas

 If hiking out in a wooded area, be careful if stepping over things like logs where you cannot see where you might be stepping.
 Wearing sturdy shoes or boots are some protection.

 Tromping with heavy footsteps can ward off snakes since they feel vibrations in the ground.
 I used to think that making verbal noise helped, but apparently, that is a false assertion.
 So whistle or sing while you walk if you wish, but only if it pleases you.

 Be extra careful and stay alert if walking along waterways.
 Supposedly water moccasins can be quite aggressive and even chase people.
 Yikes!

-Photos of the other 3 poisonous snakes in Texas are shown on the right for identification purposes.
+Photos of the other three poisonous snakes in Texas are on display in this article for identification purposes.

 © 2016 Peggy Woods